PEGDA Bioprinting

 Overview

-Poly(ethyelene glycol) diacryate, or PEGDA, is a PEG-based hydrogel that reacts and crosslinks in the presence of LAP photoinitiator and Allevi blue light technology.
+Poly(ethyelene glycol) diacrylate, or PEGDA, is a PEG-based hydrogel that reacts and crosslinks in the presence of LAP photoinitiator and Allevi blue light technology.
 The recommended preparation provided in the user instruction below yields a streamlined matrix bioink that supports 3D printed cell-laden constructs.
 However, preparation can be modified by users to suit their needs.
 Follow this step-by-step process for PEGDA bioprinting.

 Note: Due to low viscosity, PEGDA solutions can be difficult to work with when bioprinting.
 For optimal results, we suggest mixing this reagent with a more viscous material.